tchzoglobal/tchzo/terms-and-condition.md

 A statement by you, made under penalty of perjury, that the above information in your notice is accurate and that you are the copyright owner or authorized to act on the copyright owner's behalf
 For any copyright infringement contact us at:

-myllenyl solutions
+tchzo solutions
 Rennes, France
-Email: contact@myllenyl.com
+Email: contact@tchzo.com
 Attn: Copyright Agent

 If the disputed materials were posted by a third party identifiable through reasonable efforts, we will try to provide notice to the third party of the charge.
 If the third party responds, we will provide you with a copy so that you may take any other steps you may consider appropriate.

 Disclaimers and Limitations of Liability
-Except as specifically set forth above, nothing in these Terms confers, by implication, estoppel, or otherwise, any license or right under any trade secret, patent, trademark, copyright, or other intellectual property right of myllenyl or any third party.
+Except as specifically set forth above, nothing in these Terms confers, by implication, estoppel, or otherwise, any license or right under any trade secret, patent, trademark, copyright, or other intellectual property right of tchzo or any third party.
 All rights not expressly licensed are reserved.

 Although we have attempted to provide accurate information on our Site, we assume no responsibility for the accuracy of the information.